openstack/neutron/doc/source/contributor/internals/quota.rst

 Neutron has two ways of tracking resource usage info:

- * CountableResource, where resource usage is calculated every time quotas limits are enforced by counting rows in the resource table and reservations for that resource.
+ * CountableResource, where resource usage is calculated every time quotas limits are enforced by counting rows in the resource table or resources tables and reservations for that resource.
+ * TrackedResource, depends on the selected driver:

- * TrackedResource, which instead relies on a specific table tracking usage data, and performs explicitly counting only when the data in this table are not in sync with actual used and reserved resources.
+   * DbQuotaDriver: the resource usage relies on a specific table tracking usage data, and performs explicitly counting only when the data in this table are not in sync with actual used and reserved resources.
+   * DbQuotaNoLockDriver: the resource usage is counted directly from the database table associated to the resource.
+In this new driver, CountableResource and TrackedResource could look similar but TrackedResource depends on one single database model (table) and the resource count is done directly on this table only.

 Another difference between CountableResource and TrackedResource is that the former invokes a plugin method to count resources.
 CountableResource should be